wp-plugins/iremotewp/readme.txt

 = Coming Soon =

-* Scheduled automated backups of your websites to iDriveWP.com, Dropbox, Google Drive, Copy.com, your own FTP and other famous backup area.
+* Scheduled automated backups of your websites to iDriveWP.com, Amazon S3, Google Drive, Copy.com, your own FTP and other famous backup area.
-* Manually backups of your websites to iDriveWP.com, Google Drive, Copy.com, your own FTP and other famous backup areas.
+* Manually backups of your websites to iDriveWP.com, Amazon S3, Google Drive, Copy.com, your own FTP and other famous backup areas.
 * Scheduled automated back-up your database date time basis.